asierzd/asierzd/README.md

 > ### Content

 - [**Programming-Fundamentals-in-C-Practices:**](https://github.com/asierzd/Programming-Fundamentals-in-C-Practices) Agenda manager programmed in C using linked lists, implemented with arrays, pointers and structs for the Programming Fundamentals subject.
 - **Algorithms-And-Complexity-Practices:** Practices from Algorithms and Complexity subject.
+It contains practices about complexity analysis, sorting algorithms, Divide and conquer, Backtracking/Branch&Bound, Greedy and Dynamic programming algorithmic schemes.

 #